jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

    :width: 690
    :alt: ExternalFlash

-When Firmware update is triggered, u-boot verifies the capsule by checking the capsule signature, version number and size.
+When Firmware update is triggered, U-Boot verifies the capsule by checking the capsule signature, version number and size.
 Then it signals the Secure Enclave that can start writing UEFI capsule into the flash.
 Once this operation finishes ,Secure Enclave resets the entire system.